anony462/CoSGW-Co-clustering-Sliced-Gromov-Wasserstein/README.md

 1. Sample two 3D point clouds from shape meshes.
 2. Run low-rank GW to obtain soft factors and hard co-cluster labels.
-3. Select one anchor per cluster, either by centroid or by medoid of the dominant connected component.
+3. Select one anchor per cluster.
 4. Compute an anchored 1D sliced coupling within each matched co-cluster block.
 5. Convert the coupling into hard matches and visualize the final alignment.